 - Update the documents of the Occupational Health and Safety Management System, identifying those that require updating or removing, and new ones that need to be created (documented information).

 - Carry out a validation process or a complete pre-audit, in order to fully understand the new requirements and their impact on the existing Management System.
-After its completion, it will be clear what actions will be required to complete the transition process successfully.
+After its completion, it will be clear what actions will be required to complete the migration process successfully.

 - Establish the corrective actions needed to resolve any findings arising from the pre-audit, and present the corresponding plan of action.